jerry81/GHP/2020/jan.md

 goog paid over 21M to security researches for bug bounties 6.5M in 2019

+antarctican glacier in danger of melting

+current "model“ for disposing of nuclear waste is not ideal

+us colleges want to install location tracking apps on devices

 1/29
 satellites can travel at 32k mph